aniket-work/My-Building-of-Sales-Pipeline-Management-workflow-using-AI-Agent/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "How Vector Search is Changing the Game for AI-Powered Discovery"
+Follow these steps to set up and run the  "My Building of Sales Pipeline Management workflow using AI Agent"

 1. Navigate to your project directory:
    ```